2022 Park Specific Stipulations

 - Guided trips, except Dyea Historic Town site walking tours, are limited to a party size of 12, including guides.
 There must be at least one guide per trip.

-- Each guide shall have the following valid first aid qualifications as a minimum:
+- Each guide shall have the following current and accredited CPR and first aid qualifications as a minimum:

-- American Red Cross Standard First Aid or equivalent.
+ii.
+American Red Cross Standard First Aid or accredited equivalent.

 - Guides must be equipped with a basic first aid kit appropriately sized for the group.